Introduction

 1. Initial Cleaning with Mild Detergent Solution:

-This method is suitable for general cleaning purposes.
+This approach is ideal for routine cleaning tasks.

 Materials Needed: